MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/reproducibleanalysis/cellprofilertutorial.md

 Why is it a good idea to add them to your pipeline?

+🧰 **Task:** <br>
+The cytoplasm segmentation actually includes the nucleus - what would a better approach be?
+Can you subtract the nucleus from the cytoplasm?
+Which module would you choose?
+Hint: Create a tertiary object ...

+---

 ### 📌 Key Takeaways

 | ✅ Pros                                         | ⚠️ Cons                                                           |